-The Bachelor of Science degree in Environmental Science will prepare students for careers in environmental research and technology, and environmental resource management.
+The Bachelor of Science degree in Environmental and Ecological Sciences will prepare students for careers in environmental research and technology, and environmental resource management.
 Both majors will prepare students interested in continuing their education through graduate studies or professional school.
 Sufficient variability exists within both majors so that courses can be tailored to meet a student’s interests and career path.

-- Bachelor of Art in Environmental Studies (B.A.)
+- Bachelor of Art in Environmental and Sustainability Studies (B.A.)

-- Bachelor of Science in Environmental Science (B.S.)
+- Bachelor of Science in Environmental and Ecological Sciences (B.S.)

-- A minor in Environmental Studies is available that is complementary to many other majors at King’s.
+- A minor in Environmental and Sustainability Studies is available that is complementary to many other majors at King’s